BABrandes/Observables/docs/hook_system.md

 # Hook System Technical Documentation

-This document provides detailed technical information about the Observables library's hook system architecture, binding mechanics, and internal implementation details.
+This document provides detailed technical information about the Observables library's hook system architecture, Nexus fusion mechanics, and transitive synchronization implementation.

 ## 🏗️ Architecture Overview

-The Observables library is built around a sophisticated protocol-based hook architecture that provides automatic synchronization, change propagation, and binding management.
+**Transitive Synchronization and Shared-State Fusion**

+The Observables library implements a reactive synchronization framework where hooks reference Nexuses — shared synchronization cores.
+When hooks are joined, their Nexuses undergo fusion, creating transitive synchronization networks.

+**Core Principle:**
+- Each Hook references a Nexus (multiple hooks can share one Nexus)
+- Joining hooks triggers Nexus fusion (old Nexuses destroyed, new unified Nexus created)
+- This creates transitive synchronization: A→B + B→C automatically synchronizes A and C
+- Isolation removes a hook from its fusion domain, creating a new independent Nexus

 The system is designed to be efficient, thread-safe, maintainable, and highly extensible.

 ### Core Components